 Let’s look at a few ways of improving your diversity recruiting strategy:

-Improve the content of your job ads
+Improve your job ads

 Use a variety of sources

 If you post job ads in the same place, you’ll get the same sort of people applying.
 Be varied and target a variety of areas.
 If you have only previously posted on the company website, try using jobcentres, social media and a good recruitment agency.
 You need to go to places where your type of candidate spends time instead of waiting for them to find you.
+Try reaching out to organisations with already diverse teams, ask employees for recommendations and referrals from their networks, and in general, be willing to try something new to get a new result.

 Part of your diversity recruitment strategy can be to offer apprenticeships/internship positions to specific types of candidates.
 Get in touch with schools, colleges and 6th forms.
 Use social media to spread the word.
 If there are any local projects in place that encourage your type of applicant to get in touch, team up with them.

-Include diversity in your brand
+Make diversity part of your brand

-When your brand spreads the word, showing that you value candidates from all backgrounds.
-Show that you value diversity of impact regardless of traditional demographics and that it is deeply ingrained within your corporate culture.
-Maybe use current employees to talk about their experience and how they feel valued for the impact they are free to make.
+Utilise current employees to talk about their experience and how they feel valued for the impact they are free to make.
 Incorporate their stories when promoting new opportunities.
 Do this the right way and you will find diverse candidates applying for vacancies, comfortable in the fact that they will be welcome.
 Once you develop a reputation for being this type of company, diverse growth will become the norm.

-If your company policies don’t tally with the version of the company that you are portraying, how is the right atmosphere going to be maintained?
-Staff might find themselves at odds, confused by what is on paper and what they are being told.
-The HR department needs to be living and breathing diversity of impact so policies should be updated.
-When new staff are taken through the onboarding process, they will then feel comfortable.
-You might want to allow more flexible holidays to fit in with school breaks or religious festivals and even adaptable working hours.
+Incorporating more flexible holidays to fit in with school breaks or religious festivals and even adaptable working hours.
 Ask for employee feedback – this can be done via anonymous surveys if needed.
 Listen to what your workforce is saying and think of ways that you can encourage everyone to feel valuable.

 Get used to working with blind CVs/interviews